puppetlabs/puppetfactory/README.md

 1. Start with a standard Puppetlabs Training VM
 1. Configure it as `master.puppetlabs.vm` and install PE.
-1. Install this module and the `puppetlabs/pe_gem` module.
+1. `puppet module install pltraining/puppetfactory`
 1. Classify the master only (not default) with `puppetfactory`.
 1. Run Puppet a few times to ensure that MCollective is completely configured.
 1. Load up [http://${ipaddress}](http://${ipaddress}) in a browser.
 1. Write the URL on the board and start class.

+*Note*: a UTF encoding issue currently requires two Puppet runs to get the gems installed properly.
+This is only cosmetic.

 Students will need to use the _Users_ tab to create their accounts.
 This tab will also list all known users along with statuses, including useful information